polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 The typical firmware update process is:

 1. Open the firmware update section in PicoKey App
-2. Select the firmware file to be installed
-   (firmware files are usually provided as a binary image)
+2. Use **Search** to pick the firmware file to be installed (firmware files are usually provided as a binary image)
-3. Start the update process
+3. Click **Upgrade** to start the update process
 4. Wait until PicoKey App reports completion
 5. Reconnect the device if requested

+You can also load a **specific firmware file from local disk** using the file search/open action in the firmware panel (custom firmware path).

 During the update: